hmontenegro/biostar-recipes/docs/howto.md

 ## Where to start ?

+The first step is to create a project you will be given full access to.

-To start the a project, simply click the ```Create Project``` button found at the bottom of your projects list.
+To create a project, click the ```Create Project``` button found at the bottom of your projects list.

 This will open page allowing you to name your project, give it an image, etc.

 Clicking `Create` makes an empty project that you have `OWNER ACCESS` to.

+Now that you have complete access to a project you can populate it with data, collaborators, and recipes.

-We will show how to populate an empty project with data, collaborators, recipes, and jobs.
+We will show how to populate an empty project with these steps.

-   1. Add collaborators
+   1. Adding collaborators

-   2. Import data
+   2. Importing data

-   3. Create recipes
+   3. Creating recipes

    4. Runnning recipes and gathering results